vasyas/push-rpc/README.md

 # Limitations

-- Cookies are not supported.
+- Cookies are not been sent during HTTP & WS requests.